 2) Building your speed is important.

 Interstate speed limits are generally between 55 and 70 miles per hour, which is an ideal range for cruise control.
-You shouldn’t attempt to set the cruise control at a speed that’s above the limit.
-This is dangerous- and bound to get you a ticket.
+You shouldn’t attempt to use this system at speeds above that limit.
+This is dangerous and bound to get you a ticket sooner or later.

 3) Your reaction time will be slower.

-It’s important to note that you have to deactivate the cruise control system before you slow down or stop.
+It’s important to note that you have to deactivate the cruise control system before you slow down or stop by tapping the break or pressing the “cancel” button.
 Watch the road carefully, as your reaction times to obstacles and other sudden changes will be slower.

 4) Your gas pedal will move up and down.

 When the cruise control is engaged, the actuator also moves the cable connected to the pivot, which adjusts the throttle; it also pulls on the cable that is connected to the gas pedal.
-This is why your pedal moves up and down when the cruise control is engaged.
+This is why your pedal moves up and down when the control is applied.

 …we strive to provide our customers with a well-rounded knowledge of all things automotive.